Accounting for the Circular Economy within Cities

 We aim to publish the Special Issue in Volume 35, Issue 3.
 This will be the 3rd issue of 2022.

-The role of cities in the development of economically sustainable circular economy practices is a significant and emerging theme in the accounting research (Parvez et al., 2019).
+The role of cities in the development of economically sustainable circular economy practices is a noteworthy and emerging theme in the accounting research (Parvez et al., 2019).
 Arguably, there is potential for relevant accounting research “around the estimation of costs of shifting to a green agenda […] which offer a platform for citizens to engage with city managers, to renew and stimulate cities in addressing [these] fundamental challenges” (Lapsley & Miller, 2019, p.
 2238).
-A focus on cities as sites for the implementation of circular economy practices, implies a focus on participatory management and governance allowing for citizens to be actively engaged in the definition of a shared vision of circular economy and it performance (Frantzeskaki et al., 2018).
+A focus on cities as sites for the implementation of circular economy practices, implies an attention to participatory management and governance allowing for citizens to be actively engaged in the definition of a shared vision of circular economy (Frantzeskaki et al., 2018).
 In fact, the economic feasibility of circular economy within cities depends on the actors involved, and on the scalability of the solutions proposed (Borch & Kornberger, 2015).

 For this reason, there is the need to deepen the studies on the role of social and environmental accounting within cities and their role in this setting (Steccolini, 2019) involving the engagement of researchers not for the implementation of theory, but also for its development (Adams & Larrinaga, 2019; Christensen et al., 2018).